aaronlim02/connect-4-bot-for-contest/readme.md

-# Connect 4 Bot - Contest Edition
+# Connect 4 Bot

 ## Overview
-This is a Connect Four game that features the AI Agent in a human vs. AI gameplay mode, with options for both graphical and command-line interfaces.
+This is a Connect Four game that features my AI Agent in a human vs. AI gameplay mode, with options for both graphical and command-line interfaces.
+The user will be able to play against the AI Agent.

 ## Installation
 No installation required - simply use the provided executable file.